nimchimpski/Ayou-LLM-agent-network/static/ayou/README.md

 # PROJECT AIM:
-Allow the creation of a personalised, configurable chatbot, based on the user, which can recall the history of a conversation.
+Create a web application where users can create of a personalised, configurable chatbot, which can recall the history of a conversation.
-The agent potentially has access to details about itself, and to extensive memories.
+The agent can be configures with biographical details and memories.
+These can be retrieved as and when deemed necessary by the agent.
 It can ask other agents to share information stored in their memories.
-Likewise, if asked, it can share its own memories

-The user can select other users' agents to chat to.
+Likewise, if asked, it can share its own memories The user can select other users' agents to chat to.

+---

-# FUNCTION: FRONT - END EXPERIENCE
+# USER INTERFACE -  (FRONT-END) EXPERIENCE
-Each user has their own agent, who they are confronted with once logged in
+Each user has their own agent, who they are confronted with once logged in.
+The page collapses to a small width with one breakpoint.
+There are 3 menu buttons at the top; Chat, Configure and Logout.
+Messages per the loggin-status appear top right.

 ## index.html (login)
+A simple username/password login, using Django authentication.
+The login page background-image is animated to slowly pan from side to side.
-A simple username/password login, using Django authentication Option to have forgotten passwords emailed (if an email adress has been added by Admin - I didnt add this field), or to  go to...
+Option to have forgotten passwords emailed (if an email adress has been added by Admin), or to  go to...

 ## registration.html
-Django built in registration form, with name and password .
+Django built in registration form, with name and complexity checked password.

-## memories.html (configure)
+## memories.html (configure page)
+User is initially redirected here.
-There are 3 categories of data which can be inputed on the 'configure' page
+There are 3 categories of data which can be inputed here.
+If already uploaded, these are presented as lists.

 1 a 'knowledge area'.
 This is one record per agent, which can contain a string describing what knowledge (stored as memories) the agent has.
 This is shared with all agents.
 This can be edited.
 2 'biographical fact's'. arbitrary number of items describing the person, such as adress, age, hair colour, personality.
 Option to delete items.
 This is personal.